Living in the Bahamas?

 Ever since Christopher Columbus landed in the Bahamas in 1492, the 700 islands and more than 2,000 cays have been the destination of choice for smugglers, pirates, and adventurers.
-The archipelago has a lot to offer to expats wishing to spend their life in the Bahamas: from luxurious amenities to a back-to-the-roots type of life.
-But an expat’s life is not just fun and play, which is why you should learn more about the Bahamas before packing your bags and boarding a plane.
+The archipelago has a lot to offer expats: from luxurious amenities to a back-to-the-roots kind of life.
+But an expat’s life is not just fun and games, which is why you should learn more about your destination before packing your bags and boarding a plane.

-While this Caribbean country consists of 700 islands, there are only about 319,000 people living in the Bahamas.
-The official language is English, making it easy for expats and travelers alike to feel at home there.
-However, French and Creole are also spoken among the black majority of the population and among Haitian immigrants.
-84% of all people living in the Bahamas have settled in the big cities like Nassau or Freeport.
+Although this Caribbean country consists of 700 islands, there are only about 393,000 people living in the Bahamas, and 83% of those have settled in urban areas and big cities like Nassau or Freeport.
+The official language is English, making it easy for expats and travelers alike to feel at home straight away.
+There is no lack of linguistic diversity, however, as French and Creole are also spoken among the black majority of the population and among Haitian immigrants.

 The country is a Commonwealth realm with a constitutional parliamentary democracy.
-It is divided into 31 different districts for administrative purposes.
-Ever since its independence from the UK in 1973, life in the Bahamas follows a common law system based on the English model.
-Still today, Queen Elizabeth II is the chief of state, as represented by a governor general.
+It is divided into 32 different districts for administrative purposes.
+Even though the Bahamas has been independent from the UK since 1973, the legal system is still based on the English common law model.
+Queen Elizabeth II remains the chief of state, as represented by a governor general.
 This position is hereditary and the governor general is appointed by the monarch.
-The bicameral Parliament consists of the senate with 16 seats and the House of Assembly with 41 seats.
+The bicameral Parliament is made up of the senate with 16 seats and the House of Assembly with 38 seats.
 Only the members of the latter are elected in the Bahamas.

 The Real Estate Market of the Bahamas